-Before manusmriti dictated the role of woman as a daughter, wife and a mother, the women of our country enjoyed dignified lives.
+Before manusmriti dictated the role of woman solely as that of a daughter, wife and a mother, the women of our country enjoyed dignified lives.
 The patriarchal structure and mindset of the society has led to a massive downfall in the status of women, where majority are denied equity.

 A recent report by the United Nations stated that over the past 50 years, India has recorded a total of 45.8 million ‘missing girls’.
 “Missing females” are women missing from the population at given dates due to the cumulative effect of postnatal and prenatal sex selection in the past, the agency said.
 This hints at the high number of female foeticides in our country.

 A data released by the government in January 2020 stated that a girl was raped every 15 minutes in our country.
 Due to lockdowns to curb the ongoing pandemic, the number of domestic violence cases have surged, with Haryana having the second highest number of such reported cases.

 We Foundation helps in whatever way possible to empower women.
 Apart from holding workshops in schools, we have also published a ‘rulebook’ for women which talks about rights sanctioned to women by going through each and every relevant section of the constitution.
 It also lists out ways of seeking legal help in case of infringement of these rights.
 It also has a consolidated list of all helpline numbers associated with women safety.
 We have also conducted sanitary napkin distribution drives.

 At our age-aid centre in Farukh Nagar village, various seminars are organised with the women of the village to make them aware of their rights.
 A legal-aid team that visits the centre on a fortnight basis also provides free legal consultation to women in need.